SysKitTeam/docs-point/governance-and-automation/automated-workflows/manage-policies.md

 After clicking the **Manage Policies (6)** button, the **Manage Policy** dialog opens, where you can **select a policy** and **apply** the chosen policy on the selected workspaces grouped by the policy type.

+{% hint style="information" %}

+When manually applying a policy, you **receive a warning** that it will replace any automatically assigned policies.
+The warning will still appear even if you do not have Rules set up.

+{% endhint %}

 ![Manage Policies Dialog](../../.gitbook/assets/set-up-automated-workflows-apply-policy-dialog.png)

 {% hint style="success" %}
 **Once a policy is applied, Syskit Point automates detection for a policy vulnerability**.
 {% endhint %}

 You can find an article on how to create or edit each policy here:
 * [**Minimum Number of Owners**](minimum-number-of-owners-admin.md)